Top 5 Holiday Season Cybersecurity Tips for Small Businesses

 5. Install a VPN

 A virtual private network (VPN) is specifically designed to enable a non-network device to connect to secure networks to send and receive data.
 Using a laptop, smartphone or tablet or other non-network device can leave you at risk.
 By setting up a secure VPN, you can safely access secure information on these devices without the risk of cyberattacks.
 Setting up a VPN is a simple and hugely beneficial task.

 is constantly changing.
 It’s your responsibility to continually adapt to new attack methods to protect your business and your online shoppers.
 At First National Bank and Trust, we understand the threat of cyberattacks is real.
 That’s why we offer robust fraud management solutions to help you protect your online presence and get back to what’s most important: running your business.
 Learn more about fraud management

 from First National Bank and Trust and find a location

 nearest you.
+We have 16 convenient branches in Southern Wisconsin and Northern Illinois.
 Still have questions?
 Contact our Business Banking Team